Hot Tubs 101 Part One 110v Plug-In Tubs

 Inflatable Hot Tubs

-Inflatables can be the basic box store special or the soft tub brands found in Pool and Hot Tub stores.
-Inflatables you blow up with air, fill them with water, then plug into any outlet in the house.
-The biggest advantage of this type is you can drain it, move and set it up again or store it away until you need it again.
-The disadvantage is power consumption as many of these tubs don’t have a physical heater element, in many cases these tubs use the friction of the water passing through the pump as their heat source which is not very efficient.
 Unlike traditional hot tubs that house the equipment inside the frame, inflatables are kept in simple exterior housings that are more exposed, making them more likely to fail.
-Because it is inflated with air, there is no insulation to prevent heat loss.
-Lastly, you sit on the floor, which is not only not very relaxing but also your legs take up a lot of space, not leaving room for very many people.
+Because the hot tub is inflated with air, there is no insulation to prevent heat loss.
+Lastly, you sit on the floor, which is not relaxing, but also your legs take up a lot of space, not leaving room for many people.

 Roto Mold Hot Tubs